• Skip to primary navigation

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-two slices of perfectly golden french toast on a white plate drizzled with homemade strawberry sauce, and zigzags of bright green pistachio cream, crunchy golden toasted pecans with two fresh strawberries off to the right side that have been sliced and fanned open with the stems still in tact
+Two slices of perfectly golden french toast on a white plate drizzled with homemade strawberry sauce, and zigzags of bright green pistachio cream, crunchy golden toasted pecans with two fresh strawberries off to the right side that have been sliced and fanned open with the stems still in tact.

 Italian Colomba French Toast Recipe